Mv0777/WisfluxAcademy_Internship2022/Assignment8.md

 __Q10.How an HTTP Communication works.__.\
 Ans.The HTTP Communication
 When a client wants to communicate with a server, the first thing that happens, after the user types the URL in the browser address bar or goes to another page, is opening a TCP/IP connection, and the HTTP request is sent to the server.
 In that request, there is a message with a series of data describing what the customer has requested.
 The server then sends the response to the client, which also contains data that can be read.
 Finally, the request-response process is finalized.
 Keep in mind that everything here usually takes microseconds to happen.
-__Q11.What is Middleware in ExpressJS__.\
+__Q11.What is Middleware in ExpressJS__\
-Ans.Middleware functions are the functions that access to the request and response object (req, res) in request-response cycle.
+Ans.Middleware functions are the functions that access to the request and response object (req, res) in request-response cycle.\
-A middleware function can perform the following tasks: It can execute any code.
-It can make changes to the request and the response objects.
+A middleware function can perform the following tasks: It can execute any code. \ It can make changes to the request and the response objects. \
 It can end the request-response cycle.